travisbutcher/local-government-online-apps/doc/GettingStarted.md

 again after making this change.

+## Another advanced configuration:  change the custom utility services

+The application is configured to use four services:

+1. Bing maps key
+2. Geometry server URL
+3. Printing task URL
+4. Geocoding server URL

+These service parameters are all stored in the file commonConfig.js.
+Each URL parameter is preceded by "location.protocol +" so that it will work whether your site uses http or https.

 ## Another advanced configuration:  show the help text upon launch

 For this, we'll add to our configuration an instance of class `js.LGCallMethods`; this class calls